kilkelly/redux-localstorage-simple/README.md

 - states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you would like to save to LocalStorage. e.g. ["user", "products"].
 Typically states have identical names to your Redux reducers.
 If you do not specify any states then your entire Redux state tree will be saved to LocalStorage.
 - namespace (String, optional) - This is an optional string specifying the namespace to add to your LocalStorage items.
 For example if you have a part of your Redux state tree called "user" and you specify the namespace "my_cool_app", it will be saved to LocalStorage as "my_cool_app_user"
 - namespaceSeparator (String, optional) - This is an optional string specifying the separator used between the namespace and the state keys.
-Using previous example with the namespaceSeparator set top "::", the key saved to the LocalStorage would be "my_cool_app::user"
+For example with the namespaceSeparator set to "::", the key saved to the LocalStorage would be "my_cool_app::user"
 - debounce (Number, optional) - Debouncing period (in milliseconds) to wait before saving to LocalStorage.
 Use this as a performance optimization if you feel you are saving to LocalStorage too often.
 Recommended value: 500 - 1000 milliseconds

 #### Examples